The workshop is devoted to Social Choice and Learning.

 island.

-Visas: Visitors from North America and most of Europe do not require a visa to visit Barbados.
+Visas: Visitors from most countries do not require a visa to visit Barbados.

 Nationals of some countries, e.g. Iran, do require a visa.